49ers vs. Saints

 San Francisco vs. New Orleans Prediction (AI)

-Remi, our AI sports wizard, has been pouring over exorbitant amounts of data from every angle between the 49ers and Saints and using recursive machine learning and cutting-edge AI to crunch the data to a single cover probability.
+Remi, our AI sports wizard, has been pouring over mountains of data from every angle between the 49ers and Saints and using recursive machine learning and cutting-edge AI to crunch the data to a single cover probability.

-Oddly enough, we’ve seen the AI has been most watching on the growing weight human bettors tend to put on New Orleans’s strength factors between a 49ers team going up against a possibly rested Saints team.
-In reality, the true game analytics appear to reflect a strong lean against one Vegas line specifically.
+Remi has been most fixated on the trending weight human bettors regularly put on San Francisco’s strength factors between a 49ers team going up against a possibly strong Saints team.
+It appears the true game analytics appear to reflect a strong lean against one Vegas line specifically.

 Unlock this in-depth AI prediction and all of our NFL AI picks for FREE now.